dseagrav/ld/README.md

 20. At the `Command:` prompt, give the command `boot` to start lisp.

-21. When the REPL arrives, evaluate `(si:set-pack-name "LAMBDA-A")` to set the hostname.
+21. When the REPL arrives, evaluate `(si:set-pack-name "LISPM-A")` to set the hostname.

 22. Evaluate `(si:%halt)` to halt Lisp.